 But if masculinity is culturally relative, then why are so many people (both men and women) lamenting the seeming loss of masculinity in our culture?
 Why are sociologists putting out books about how we’re losing generations of men to “guy culture?” — men who don’t want to commit themselves to anything but playing video games and drinking beer?
 How does that explain the disaster that’s become the dating and marriage market in the US?

 I saw, and still do see, a lot of the nascent men’s trends (everything from PUA to Maxim-type magazines to shows like Mad Men) in the west as a struggle to reclaim some sort of lost masculinity of the past 50 years.
 But what is the nature of that struggle?
-Is retaking a masculine identity a matter of shifting cultural norms?
+Is reclaiming a masculine identity a matter of shifting cultural norms?
 Or is it biological destiny?

 The answer it turns out, is a little of both (as usual).
 And I’m not the first person to ask these questions.
 Anthropologists and psychologists have been digging into this one for decades.